FRRouting/frr/doc/developer/Building_FRR_on_CentOS6.rst

 -  frr\_reload.py will not work, as this requires Python 2.7, and CentOS 6 only has 2.6.
 You can install Python 2.7 via IUS, but it won't work properly unless you compile and install the ipaddr package for it.
+-  Building the package requires Sphinx >= 1.1.
+Only a non-standard package provides a newer sphinx and requires manual installation (see below)

 Install required packages
 -------------------------